Some positions might be unavailable based on the time of year you apply. Contact us with any questions about positions.

 "Working with Teen Leaders was never something I would have seen myself loving, but I have truly never experienced something that I felt as passionate about as the Teen Leader program.
 Every day, whether easy or hard, is more rewarding than I ever thought a job could be.
 Teenagers are awesome!" - Smiles (2016)

 Camp Counselor positions are only available for KidSpirit's Summer Day Camp.
-Responsible for a grade-specific group (K-8) of 10-20 children with another counselor, assisting in all aspects of a program, leading campers to activities, assisting head instructors, monitoring behavior and performance, motivating children, and provide feedback to parents and children.
+Camp Counselors are responsible for a grade-specific group (K-8) of 10-20 children with another counselor, assisting in all aspects of a program, leading campers to activities, assisting head instructors, monitoring behavior and performance, motivating children, and provide feedback to parents and children.

 “KidSpirit is a new experience each and every time.
 You will leap outside your comfort zone and learn what you are truly able to do." - Spirit (2016)

-Gymnastics instructor positions are available both during the school year and during KidSpirit's Summer Day Camp.
-Responsible for, but not limited to, planning, conducting and supervising the instruction of and skill development in gymnastics for children grades K-8, along with being responsible for the well-being of participants.
-All gymnastics instructors are under the administration and supervision of the gymnastics supervisors and KidSpirit Coordinators.
+Gymnastics Instructor positions are available both during the school year and during KidSpirit's Summer Day Camp.
+Gymnastics Instructors are responsible for, but not limited to, planning, conducting, and supervising the instruction of and skill development in gymnastics for children grades K-8, along with being responsible for the well-being of participants.
+All Gymnastics Instructors are under the administration and supervision of the gymnastics supervisors and KidSpirit Coordinators.

 "Gymnastics at KidSpirit allows kids to grow and learn what they are capable of while creating amazing friendships along the way!" - Wonder Woman (2015)

 This volunteer position includes training focused on assisting summer camp staff and developing professional skills including resume workshops and community service opportunities.
-Skills required to become a CIT include: ability to work independently, task oriented, experience working with children, ability to take instruction, general interest in developing professionalism, and ability to give and receive feedback.
+Skills required to become a CIT include: ability to work independently, being task oriented, experience working with children, ability to take instruction, general interest in developing professionalism, and ability to give and receive feedback.